turingschool/curriculum-site/module3/lessons/react_ideabox.md

 One small example is to keep a modular file structure.
 Any and all files related to a particular component live in the same directory!
 We recommend setting up your file structure like the example below each time you build a new project.

 Take a moment now to create a `components` directory within your `src` directory.
 Create a directory for `App` within that `components` directory.
 Move the 2 `App` files into the `App` directory.
-We'll build directories and files for Form, Ideas, etc later.
+Create a directory for Form, Ideas and Card - we'll add files to them later.

 src 📁
 - components 📁